CEAACC REVOLVING ART GALLERY

-Believing in: art, community, & YOU.
+Believing in: art, community, & YOU

 CEAACC's Revolving Gallery was established in 2018, with the aim to provide local artists with an opportunity to exhibit, gain experience & recognition, and receive constructive feedback to support artistic development.

 The CEAACC Revolving Gallery offers exhibition space for a period of 6 weeks.
-As a counselling and wellbeing organisation, this time-frame allows for a thorough turn-a-round of viewers, and for conversation and interest to evolve...
+As a counselling and wellbeing organization, this time-frame allows for a thorough turn-a-round of viewers, and for conversation and interest to evolve...

 CEAACC's Revolving Gallery welcomes a broad range of art and themes.
 If you're an artist, and interested in learning more/exhibiting with us, please contact us via our Contact Page.